-As these bars are great to snack on as you work and will reduce cravings for more sugary treats.
+As these bars are great to snack on as they work, and will reduce any cravings for more sugary treats.

-Which is important for nurses as they are sometimes so busy during their shifts that they don't get a chance to stop and eat.
+Which is important for nurses, as they are often times so busy during their shifts that they don't get a chance to stop and eat.

-So, you can keep your nurses healthier and say thanks with a box of protein bars.
+So, you can keep your nurses going and say thanks with a box of protein bars.

 6. A Pizza Gift Card

-So, give them a break from the usual by treating them to a gift card to a local pizza place as a thank you.
+So give them a break from the usual food by treating them to a gift card to a local pizza place as a thank you.

-This way they can order in some pizzas to enjoy on their break which will taste fantastic compared to their usual bland sandwiches and soups.
+This way they can order in some delicious pizzas to enjoy on their break, which will taste fantastic compared to their usual bland sandwiches and soups.